GediminasMasaitis/moonfish/README.md

 compiling on Windows
 ---

 Clone the repository, then open `moonfish.vcxproj` with Visual Studio.
-Support for [C11 `<threads.h>`][C11 threads in VS] is required.
 Only the UCI bot will be compiled, not its tools.
 (You may use a GUI like [cutechess] to try it.)

 Note that [MinGW] compilation is also supported.

 [cutechess]: <https://github.com/cutechess/cutechess>
-[C11 threads in VS]: <https://devblogs.microsoft.com/cppblog/c11-threads-in-visual-studio-2022-version-17-8-preview-2/>
 [MinGW]: <https://mingw-w64.org>

 porting moonfish
 ---

-The only pieces of functionality the moonfish depends on that are not specified entirely in C89 are pthreads (POSIX threads) and `clock_gettime`.
-POSIX threads are not required, and may be substituted by C11 threads or even disabled altogether with compile-time macros.
-(See [“compiling from source”](#compile-from-source)) However, `clock_gettime` is required and cannot be replaced with macros.
+The only piece of functionality the moonfish depends on that is not specified entirely in C89 is `clock_gettime`.

-Porting moonfish to a different platform should be a matter of simply providing a “mostly C89‐compliant” environment alongside `clock_gettime` and pthreads.
+Porting moonfish to a different platform should be a matter of simply providing a “mostly C89‐compliant” environment alongside `clock_gettime`.
 Of course, moonfish doesn’t make use of *all* C89 features, so it is not necessary to have features that it doesn’t use.
 [Compiling on 9front](#compiling-on-9front), for example, works through NPE, which provides something close enough to C89 for moonfish to work.

 license
 ---